Blerp-beans/Blerp-Discord-Bot/README.md

 ﻿# Blerp-Discord-Bot
-This is just a personal project for my discord server
+This is just a personal project for my discord server, take it if you want :3